alvst/React-Uploaded-Video-Preview/README.md

 # Video Upload React Preview

-Preview uploaded videos in React

-Given a file, a preview of a specified time will be shown.
+Preview an uploaded video file client side (without any server interaction).
+You can also select an arbitrary time to set the preview at or show the beginning or end of the video.

 ## Installation

-In the project directory, you can run:
+In the project src directory, you can run:

 ```
 git clone https://github.com/alvst/react-uploaded-video-preview.git